Practice at the Highest Level of Nursing

 You must:

-You may upload unofficial transcripts to the application for application review.
+You must upload unofficial transcripts to the application for application review.
 The Graduate School will request official records for all candidates recommended for admission.

 Requests to switch population focus areas after starting the program are rarely possible.